TalkingQuickly/talkingquickly.co.uk/_posts/2014-1-1-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 ---
 layout : post
 title: "Deploying Rails apps to a VPS with Capistrano V3"
-date: 2013-12-22 14:06:00
+date: 2014-1-1 19:36:00
 categories: rails devops
 biofooter: false
 bookfooter: true
 ---
-One of the most popular posts on this blog is on how to use Capistrano 2 to deploy Rails applications to a VPS, including the scenario when you want to run several different applications on the same one.
+One of the most popular posts on this blog is on how to use Capistrano 2 to deploy Rails applications to a VPS, including the scenario when you want to run several different applications on the same server.
 Capistrano 3 has now been released and having upgraded several large production applications to use it, I've found there to be a lot of worthwhile improvements over v2.
 This post explains, with sample code, how to use